KDE/kdewin-installer/readme.txt

 - the released version is build using a static qt release with specific configure parameters, see section "static compile hints" for more informations

+- to be able to use the update-mime-database package with kde please add the installation path to the enviromment variable KDEDIRS

 Known Bugs
 ==========